 From University of Missouri-Kansas City's LGBTQI website (umkc.edu/lgbt/LGBTQIA/Home_Blog/Home_Blog.html, April 2012)

-The sequence of the letters has created its own controversy.
-Early applications of this process included both GLB and LGB.
-People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral, or with a group that faces double discrimination (sex and orientation) be given the place of honor (Lesbian).
-Because the history of Gay Liberation includes marginalization of women, LGB has gained currency of GLB in most forms of the acronym.
+The sequence of the letters created its own controversy.
+People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral (after Stonewall, “gay” became equivalent to “gay male”), or with Lesbian, a group that faces double discrimination of sex and orientation.
+Because the history of Gay Liberation includes marginalization of women, L comes before G in most forms of the acronym.

 etsy.com/listing/82852526/tlgb-translesbiangaybi-pin-125-from, April 2012